Knowledge base

 Order additional snapshots

-- Click here in order to access the management of your product on the Manager Infomaniak (Need help?).
+- Click here to access the management of your product on the Infomaniak Manager (need help?).

-- Click directly on the nameallocated to the product concerned.
+- Click directly on the name assigned to the product in question.

-- Click on the supermarket shopping icon:
+- Click on the shopping cart icon:

-Attention: depending on the operating system installed, the system volume can be named /dev/sda
+Warning: depending on the installed operating system, the system volume may be named /dev/sda

 , /dev/sda1